American-Refining-Group/Project-Fusion-ADRs/docs/Process Documentation/transfer-rpg-programs-to-power-10.md

 - Coordinate downtime or promotion windows with operations.

 ## Steps
-1. **Inventory current libraries.** Run `SETENVPRC` (or review `DynamicLibraryManager` output) in the source environment and record the data, work, and stored procedure libraries for each program.
+1. **Inventory current libraries.** Run `GSSETENV` (or review `DynamicLibraryManager` output) in the source environment and record the data, work, and stored procedure libraries for each program.
 2. **Validate target libraries.** Compare the recorded list with the Power 10 libraries.
 Document any renames so Node configs (`DB_DATA_LIB_*`, etc.) can be updated.
 3. **Migrate source members.** Copy the source (SAVLIB/RSTLIB, RCLSTG) and verify member counts and timestamps after transfer.
 4. **Recompile on Power 10.** Execute the compile scripts in the new environment.
 Capture listings and confirm there are no hardware-specific warnings.